rkluger68/cpycourse/docs/training/main-course/classes-instances.md

 ### Static Methods

-Python static-methods neither work on class-instance-objects nor on class-objects (that's the task of instance-method and class-methods).
-Python staticmethods can best be compared to module-functions, defined in the namespace of a class, instead of a modules-namespace.
+Python static-methods neither work on class-instance-objects nor on class-objects (that's the task of 'instance-method' and 'class-methods').
+Python 'static-methods' can best be compared to module-functions, defined in the namespace of a class, instead of a modules-namespace.

-*Usecase*: Python staticmethods can be used for (utility-)function that logical link to a class
+***Usecase:*** Python 'static-methods' can be used for (utility-)functions that logical link to a class, but do not work on the class or their instaances itself

-Python staticmethods are defined using the `@staticmethod`-decorator preceeding to the method-definition
+Python 'static-methods' are defined using the `@staticmethod`-decorator preceeding to the method-definition

 *`@staticmethod`-example*